Welcome to today's edition of the Rush 24-7 podcast.

 I think they're just trying to get a handle on that.

-It's just a wild uh guess.
+It's just a wild guess.

-A Boston firefighter mending from what could have been deadly stab wounds he suffered uh early yesterday morning when he was allegedly jumped in East Boston while off duty by a group of Hispanic males who told him they don't want any gringo here.
+A Boston firefighter mending from what could have been deadly stab wounds he suffered early yesterday morning when he was allegedly jumped in East Boston while off duty by a group of Hispanic males who told him they don't want any gringo here.

-Of course there's nothing racial about why would anybody think?
+Of course there's nothing racial about it.

-Remember the story from earlier this week, somewhere in Pennsylvania.
+Meanwhile, remember the story from earlier this week, somewhere in Pennsylvania.

-They named it pork chop.
+They named it Pork Chop.

-And they had to cancel.
+And they had it canceled.

 Pork chop is a derogatory term to Puerto Ricans.